A sequence is a generalized list, consisting of zero or more values.

 Returns a list of values in

-.
-The order of the values is unspecified, and is not guaranteed to match the order of keys in the result ofhash-table-keys
+hash-table.
+The order of the values is unspecified, and is not guaranteed to match the order of keys in the result ofhash-table-keys.

 This procedure calls